Ukrainian military vows to hold Bakhmut as Russians close in

 U.S. Secretary of Defense Lloyd Austin endorsed that view Monday, saying during a visit to Jordan that Bakhmut has “more of a symbolic value than … strategic and operational value.”

-Moscow, he added, is “continuing to pour in a lot of ill-trained and ill-equipped troops” into Bakhmut, while Ukraine is patiently “building combat power” elsewhere with Western military support ahead of a possible spring offensive.
+Moscow, he added, continues "to pour in a lot of ill-trained and ill-equipped troops” into Bakhmut, while Ukraine patiently builds “combat power” elsewhere with Western military support ahead of a possible spring offensive.

-Even so, some analysts question the wisdom of pressing the Ukrainian defenders to hold out much longer.
+Even so, some analysts question the wisdom of ordering Ukrainian defenders to hold out much longer.
 Others suggest that a tactical withdrawal may already be underway.

 Michael Kofman, the director of Russia studies at the CAN think tank in Arlington, Virginia, said Ukraine’s defense of Bakhmut has been effective because it has drained the Russian war effort, but that Kyiv should now look ahead.